 Readjusting to The Gym

-With Workshop London set to reopen its doors on August 15th, we spoke to some of our expert trainers for their advice on how to ease yourself back into a regular routine.
-So, whether your lockdown life has involved daily workouts, or you’ve not touched a treadmill since March, we’re here to help you get back to your best safely and confidently.
+With lockdown over for now, we spoke to some of our expert trainers for their advice on how to ease yourself back into a regular routine.
+So, whether your lockdown life has involved daily workouts, or you’ve not touched a treadmill in weeks we’re here to help you get back to your best safely and confidently.

 Callum Repper, Workshop Physiotherapist and Senior Performance Specialist